ThorNicolai/System_Administration_Project/assignment03/Proposal 2/Documentation.md

 ### General description
 This is a proposal for a Network infrastructure of an office.
 The office belongs to a SME Real State company of 10 employees.
-Based on the forplaan of the office we developed a proposal of both the Network infrastrucutre and the distribution of the working space.
+Based on the forplaan of the office we developed a proposal of both the network infrastrucutre and the distribution of the working space.
 We opted for a high quality proposal ready for expansion and future performance.
 Due to this considerations the chosen material is far from the cheapest offered in the market.

 ### Technical Room
 In the technical room we will count with a modem, a firewall, a router and two switches.